SchottdorfLab/Neural_VAE_ODE/README.md

 November 16th, 3:49pm:
 - Completed run of most recent data, reaching 0.29 R^2 on e65 data.
     -  Addressing stiff latent dynamic issues (smooth term increases from 0.97 -> 2.05)
+November 25th, 4:58pm:
+- Reaching an R^2 value of 0.48 on real-world data.
+Added mutliple versions of decoders, the best decoder currently takes an MoE approach (MoeDecoder)
+- Next step is to build v4 of the model, focusing on capturing neuron-level irregularities better and fully switching experts, with a decreased focus on smooth latent dynamics (smoothess 0.98 -> 0.86).
+- The model is capturing the shape of neural activity better (R^2 is rising), but not capturing local variability/spikes well (MSE stays high).
+- Still indicating some averaging across neurons (looking @ the recon loss value)

 November 16th, 2:46pm:
 - Added scripts v2 (`v2_neural_vae.py`) and v3 (`v3_neural_vae.py`) of the scripts, renamed v1 from `neural_ode_vae.py` to `v1_neural_vae.py`.